starship/starship/docs/id-ID/config/README.md

 | `deleted`      | Displays `deleted` when a file's deletion has been added to the staging area.                                 |
 | style\*      | Menyalin nilai dari opsi `style`                                                                              |

-\*: This variable can only be used as a part of a style string
+\*: Variabel tersebut hanya dapat digunakan sebagai bagian dari penataan string

 The following variables can be used in `diverged`: